 - 6 ears young corn

-Add all the ingredients except the corn, to a large pot and place on medium heat.
-Stir to mix and dissolve the salt.
+1. Add all ingredients except corn to a large pot and place on medium heat.
+Stir to mix and dissolve salt.